pentacledotai/defi-learning/atomics/perps.md

 ## Why?

-Perps notoriously offer people high amounts of leverage – allowing them to speculate on the price of a cryptocurrency without the technical burdens and risks that come with purchasing the actual coin.
+Perps allow traders to speculate on the price of a cryptocurrency without the technical burdens and risks that come with purchasing the actual coin, and notoriously offer high amounts of leverage.

 Shorting allows speculators to bet that a coin will decrease in value, while longing allows people to bet a coin will increase in value over time.